 Donor Protection Program

-In the unlikely event that a kidney donor experiences post-surgical complications (e.g., hernia, etc.) related to kidney donation, the medical costs should be paid for by the recipient’s medical insurance.
+In the unlikely event that a kidney donor experiences post-surgical complications (e.g., hernia, etc.) related to kidney donation, the medical costs of the complication should be paid for by the recipient’s medical insurance.

-The Donor Protection Program eliminates this risk by protecting the donor, via the transplant center, utilizing one of the options below.
+Sometimes insurance companies or Medicare/Medicaid limit complication coverage, leaving donors financially responsible for complications.
+The Donor Protection Program (“DPP”) eliminates this problem by protecting the donor utilizing one of the options below.

-- NKR Member Centers that execute the Donor Protection Addendum agree to pay for all Uncovered Complications (Donor complications that are not reimbursable by the recipient insurance, recipient center, or recipient) for all donors that undergo donor surgery at the Member Center hospital.
+- NKR Member Centers that participate in the DPP and sign the Donor Protection Addendum are not billed the Donor Protection fee and agree to pay for all uncovered donor complications (complications that are not reimbursed by the recipient insurance) for all NKR donors that undergo donor surgery at the Member Center.

-- Donor follow up shall be the responsibility of the center that performs the donor nephrectomy.
+- Donor follow up and related costs are the responsibility of the center that performs the donor nephrectomy.